 Psychrometric chart: A chart presenting the physical and thermal properties of moist air in graphical form.
-Used in conjunction with a psychrometer to determine relative humidity, dew point, and other characteristics.
+Used in conjunction with a psychrometer to determine relative humidity, dew point, enthalpy, and other characteristics of humid air.

 Psychrometrics: The study of the relationship between air, water vapor, and heat.